-Sector Overall View Relative Trend Rationale Market Capitalization Large Caps Large caps generally perform better during periods of economic uncertainty with stronger balance sheets, are relatively insulated from ongoing bank stress, and look better from a technical perspective.
-However, they are more expensive than their small cap brethren and may lag in early stages of the next bull market.
-Mid Caps • - Eventual beneficiary of an improving economic outlook, but tight credit conditions, tepid merger and acquisition activity, and current technical analysis trends suggest caution is prudent despite attractive valuations.
-Small Caps • Tightening credit conditions related to ongoing bank stress and deteriorating technical indicators drove our recent downgrade, though valuations are still supportive over the intermediate to long-term.
-We continue to favor the higher quality S&P 600 Index over the Russell 2000.
+Sector Overall View Relative Trend Rationale tion Large Caps - Large caps generally perform better during periods of economic uncertainty with stronger balance sheets, are relatively insulated from ongoing bank stress, and look better from a technical perspective.
+However, they are more expensive and mega-cap technology leadership is unlikely to be sustained through the second half of the year.
+Market Capitalization Mid Caps • - Beneficiary of a potential soft landing, but tightening credit conditions, tepid merger and acquisition activity, and current technical analysis trends suggest caution is prudent despite attractive valuations.
+Needs mega-cap tech to slow down to have a chance to make up ground.
+Small Caps • Increasing confidence in regional banks and attractive valuations helped drive solid gains in June, though the LPL Research forecast for a mild recession within the next six months or so suggests caution.
+Favor the higher quality S&P 600 Index over the Russell 2000.
 Style Growth The growth style has benefited from falling inflation and superior earnings power, particularly among mega-cap technology companies, and has not been slowed by the recent increase in interest rates.
 Technical analysis trends point toward growth despite elevated valuations.
-Value - The Committee upgraded growth last month to reflect weakening value style technical trends, while the macroeconomic environment is favorable for growth.
-Top value sector, financials, faces fundamental headwinds.
-Attractive valuations are insufficient for a bullish view, in our opinion.
+Value - The Committee maintains a positive bias toward growth due to strong technical analysis trends, falling inflation and potential for lower interest rates.
+Value stocks remain attractively valued, however, and offer leverage to a potential soft landing, even if the odds of that are perhaps only one in three.
 United States The U.S. economy may be headed for a late-2023 recession and may have trouble outgrowing Europe and Japan.
-The STAAC expects falling inflation, the impending end of the Fed's rate hiking campaign, and resilient corporate profits may support attractive domestic equity returns in 2023, but technical trends and valuations favor developed international equities.
-Region Developed International • Last month's upgrade reflected a combination of attractive valuations, the resilience of European economies, and positive technical analysis trends.
-The U.S. dollar is a wildcard but the Committee's intermediate to long term view is negative, creating a potential catalyst for international equities over the next 12-24 months.
-German recession presents risk.
-Emerging Markets • The Committee maintains its cautious outlook for emerging market equities due largely to a weakening earnings outlook as China's reopening continues to disappoint and geopolitical uncertainty.
-Weakness in industrial metals is sending a cautious China growth signal.
-The U.S. dollar is a wildcard.
-Technical conditions are weak.
+So while falling inflation, the impending end of the Fed's rate hiking campaign, and resilient corporate profits have supported attractive domestic equity returns in the first half of 2023, valuations suggest developed international equities may offer greater 2H upside.
+Region Developed International • Positive view primarily reflects low valuations, though technical analysis trends have generally been supportive in recent months.
+The U.S. dollar is a wildcard but the Committee's intermediate to long term view of the greenback is negative, offering a potential catalyst for international equities over the next 12-24 months.
+Favor Japan.
+Germany is in technical recession.
+Emerging Markets • The Committee maintains its cautious outlook for emerging market equities due largely to a weakening earnings outlook as China's reopening continues to disappoint amid continued geopolitical uncertainty.
+Further weakness in industrial metals is sending a cautious China growth signal.
+Technical conditions are weak, except in Latin America where Mexico looks interesting.